cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 (nominally) the same cycle point.

 In effect, the ``R1`` task masquerades as the previous-cycle-point trigger of its associated cycling task.
-At suite start-up initial tasks will trigger the first cycling tasks, and thereafter the inter-cycle trigger will take effect.
+At workflow start-up initial tasks will trigger the first cycling tasks, and thereafter the inter-cycle trigger will take effect.